mgorav/SpringBootMapR/README.md

   10602 Gateway
 ````

-3. Double check the Docker logs to see docker image IP has bee assigned successfully:
+3. Double check the Docker logs to see docker image IP has been assigned successfully:

  * Get the container ID
 ````bash